Eye wrinkles

+Eye wrinkles are commonly referred to as 'crow's feet', lateral canthal lines, or lines around the sides of the eyes.
+Eye wrinkles occur as a result of repeated facial movement and natural changes in the skin over time.
 These lines form in the lateral canthal region, which is the area at the outer edge of the eye where the upper and lower eyelids meet.
 Because the skin around the eyes is thinner than many other areas of the face and moves frequently during expressions, lines in this area can gradually become more noticeable with age.

 Anatomy diagram showing the obicularis ocli muscle responsible for lines at the outer corners of the eyes.

-Which muscle contributes to lateral canthal lines?
+Which muscle contributes to eye wrinkles?

 The primary muscle involved in the formation of eye wrinkles is the obicularis oculi.